Solar desalination: Electrodialysis

 Both electrodialysis (ED) and reverse electrodialysis (RED) use selective ion transport through ion exchange membranes (IEMs) due either to the influence of concentration difference (RED) or electrical potential (ED).

 In ED, an electrical force is applied to the electrodes; the cations travel toward the cathode and anions travel toward the anode.
 The exchange membranes only allow the passage of its permeable type (cation or anion), hence with this arrangement, diluted and concentrated salt solutions are placed in the space between the membranes (channels).
 The configuration of this stack can be either horizontal or vertical.
 The feed water passes in parallel through all the cells, providing a continuous flow of permeate and brine.
 Although this is a well-known process electrodialysis is not commercially suited for seawater desalination, because it can be used only for brackish water (TDS < 1000 ppm).
 Due to the complexity for modeling ion transport phenomena in the channels, performance could be affected, considering the non-ideal behavior presented by the exchange membranes.

 The basic ED process could be modified and turned into RED, in which the polarity of the electrodes changes periodically, reversing the flow through the membranes.
 This limits the deposition of colloidal substances, which makes this a self-cleaning process, almost eliminating the need for chemical pre-treatment, making it economically attractive for brackish water.

 The use ED systems began in 1954, while RED was developed in the 1970s.
 These processes are used in over 1100 plants worldwide.
 The main advantages of PV in desalination plants is due to its suitability for small-scale plants.
 One example is in Japan, on Oshima Island (Nagasaki), which has operated since 1986 with 390 PV panels producing 10 m3/day with dissolved solids (TDS) about 400 ppm.

+Environmental Benefits

+Environmental evaluations prove that solar desalination usually has less of a carbon footprint than traditional thermal desalination centers.
+A recent life-cycle analysis explains that greenhouse gas emissions from solar-driven multi-effect desalination could be almost halved in comparison to systems that run on fossil fuels.

+Newer systems that use cooling towers have the ability to run at all times without external powers, lessening emissions and waste even more.
+As the salinity of the brine is released, these systems cool, protecting marine ecosystems that are nearby.